sanfinity-Iot/openremote/Developer-Guide:-Creating-a-custom-project.md

 ## Project Structure

-Custom projects should have a dependency on the main OpenRemote repository (using a submodule as described below) and the following folder(s) should be used:
+Custom projects should have a dependency on the main OpenRemote repository (using a submodule as described below) and the following folder(s) should be used in a `myproject` folder:

 * `openremote` - Submodule of main OpenRemote repository
 * `deployment` - Project configuration, console apps JS/HTML resources, map data, and the extensions directory for your projects JAR files.
 Copy the deployment folder of the main OpenRemote repository and customise.
 The original OpenRemote folder is included in the OpenRemote images and can be overridden at deployment-time with your folder.